 - There is no practical prospect that we would be able to investigate the allegations.
 (For example, where the complaint depends on the uncorroborated word of one person against another.)

 - The claimed loss is disproportionate to the reasonable expectations of what the service provider could be held accountable for.
-(For example, consequential losses from a missed journey as a result of a temporary bus stop closure).

 - The claimed loss is large and would be more appropriately addressed through action in the civil courts.
 (For example, large commercial or business losses arising from an alleged failure by a public body).